Australia

 CRYPTO TRAVEL RULE

-NO. Australia is clear of every major blacklist (FATF, EU, France, Spain, Portugal, Brazil) and sits inside FATF membership.
-Dealing with this jurisdiction is reputationally inert: no flags follow the transaction.
+Australia is clean on every major blacklist (FATF, EU, France, Spain, Portugal, Brazil) and sits inside the FATF club.

 Blacklist exposure Clear everywhere